EDUCBA Logo

 </resources>

-Arrays are specified using Array elements that have data values on it.
-In the above Syntax, the array element has a name element and enclosed with the item tags.
+Arrays are specified using Array elements that have data values on them.
+In the above Syntax, the array element has a name element and is enclosed with the item tags.
 In this way, we can implement array types in any programming language.

-Array works well in XML with C# Serialize that adds an attribute to an array element.
-In other words, we can say, adding objects after serialization.
-In this article, we have explained using C# and PHP programming concepts to take up XML Array.
+Array works well in XML with C# Serialize which adds an attribute to an array element.
+In other words, we can say adding objects after serialization.
+This article explains using C# and PHP programming concepts to take up XML Array.
 Let’s say an Array with a Specification like:

 cds: An XML may look like this